Daniel Suárez: 2018

-2019
+2019: Stewart–Haas Racing

-On January 7, 2019, it was announced that Suárez signed with Stewart-Haas Racing to drive the No. 41 Ford Mustang GT in the 2019 season.
+On January 7, 2019, it was announced that Suárez signed with Stewart–Haas Racing to drive the No. 41 Ford Mustang GT in the 2019 season.
 In addition, Suárez brought in Arris to sponsor the team.
 During qualifying for the 2019 TicketGuardian 500 at Phoenix, Suárez had an on-track incident with Michael McDowell, which resulted in a fight on pit road.
-Despite showing signs of improvement in performance, Suárez failed to make the 2019 playoffs after finishing 11th after an on-track incident with Matt Tifft that caused a caution at Indianapolis.
+Despite showing signs of improvement in performance, Suárez failed to make the 2019 playoffs after finishing eleventh after an on-track incident with Matt Tifft that caused a caution at Indianapolis.
 On November 14, 2019, it was announced that Suárez would not return to the No. 41 car in 2020.

-2020
+2020: Gaunt Brothers Racing

 On January 28, 2020, Suárez officially signed with Gaunt Brothers Racing to race the No. 96 Toyota full-time in 2020.
 Despite being eligible, he did not participate in the 2020 Busch Clash to focus on the 2020 Daytona 500.
 Suárez failed to make the Daytona 500 after finishing 22nd in Duel 1 of the 2020 Bluegreen Vacations Duels when he collided with Ryan Blaney in turn 4.
 Suárez made his official debut with GBR at Las Vegas a week later, but he experienced mechanical issues before the opening lap, resulting in him finishing 30th with four laps down.
-Throughout the season, he struggled to make a decent finish, with his highest being two 18th place finishes at Bristol and Kansas.
+Throughout the season, he struggled to make a decent finish, with his highest being two eighteenth place finishes at Bristol and Kansas.

 On September 14, 2020, Suárez announced he would not return to Gaunt Brothers Racing at the end of the season.
-On October 7, 2020, he announced that he will join Justin Marks' new Trackhouse Racing Team in 2021.
+On October 7, 2020, he announced that he would join Justin Marks' new Trackhouse Racing in 2021.

-2021
+2021: Trackhouse Racing

 For the 2021 season, Suárez joined the No. 99 car for Trackhouse Racing.
-The No. 99 was last used by Carl Edwards, whom he replaced at JGR (with Edwards giving both Suárez and Trackhouse his blessing for the number).
+The No. 99 was last used by Edwards, whom he replaced at JGR (with Edwards giving both Suárez and Trackhouse his blessing for the number).
 Suárez's run with Trackhouse was seen by many as his best, and very likely his last, chance at resurrecting his career after his struggles the previous few seasons.
 Although it took time for Suárez and the team to gel, Trackhouse quickly gained a reputation for competitiveness and on-track action during the season with Suárez behind the wheel.

-During the 2021 season, Suárez scored Trackhouse's first top five with a fourth place finish at the Bristol dirt race.
-Suárez also scored top tens at Dover, Nashville, and Texas.
+During the 2021 season, Suárez scored Trackhouse's first top-five with a fourth place finish at the Bristol dirt race.
+Suárez also scored Top 10's at Dover, Nashville, and Texas.
 Suárez also competed in the Trans-Am race in Nashville for Marks' SCCA team.